 Vacation Home Rentals in West Ocean City

-If you’re staying in the area with a larger group, I definitely recommend renting house or condo.
-The best area to look for rental homes is near Route 50, ideally east of Route 611 to make sure you’re still close enough to the water.
-Just search for West Ocean City, MD on AirBnB to find a range of options.
-(If you haven’t used AirBnB before, register through my referral link for credit toward your first stay.)
+If you’re staying in Ocean City with a group, I definitely recommend renting a house or condo.
+The best area to look for rental homes is near Route 50.
+Ideally a property east of Route 611 will ensure you’re still close enough to the water.
+You can find a number of house rentals in West Ocean City on Booking.com or AirBnB.

-We historically have stayed with family off Sunset Avenue by the marinas, and more recently a little further west near Berlin.
+We historically have stayed with family off Sunset Avenue by the marinas, and more recently a little further west near Berlin, Maryland.

 Hotels in West Ocean City

-- Holiday Inn Express & Suites West Ocean City and Ocean City Comfort Suites are both newer, budget-friendly hotels in West Ocean City.
+Holiday Inn Express & Suites West Ocean City and Ocean City Comfort Suites are both newer, budget-friendly hotels in West Ocean City, MD.
 Both hotels offer pools and have suites available.
 (Full disclosure, I have only seen them from the outside.)

-- There is also an endless number of hotels and condos available in the main part of Ocean City, MD if you want to be closer to the action.
-Search for hotels in Ocean City, MD here.
+There is also an endless number of hotels and condos in downtown Ocean City, MD if you want to be closer to the action.
+You can search for hotels in Ocean City, MD here.

-Frontier Town has one of the best campgrounds for kids, with access to everything from a water park to miniature golf to a western themed park just steps from your tent or camper.
-This is definitely the place to go if your family has an RV or is otherwise interested in camping!
+Frontier Town has one of the best Ocean City, Maryland campgrounds for kids.
+It’s directly connected to a water park to miniature golf as well as a western themed park just steps from your tent or camper.
+It’s a great place to go with family, whether you have an RV or plan on tent camping in Ocean City, Maryland.